joaquin-mendoza8/ice-track/README.md

 ### 2.2.3 Shipment Tracking
 - Monitors shipments, including status, dates, and delivery method.
 - Maintains a list of shipping vendors with ratings and costs.
-- Handles canceled shipments and billing for partialed shipments.
+- Handles canceled shipments with updated costs.
 - Handles lost or damaged shipments and supports reshipments.
 - Generates shipment reports and logs.

 ### 2.2.4 Trouble Ticket Management
 - Records and categorizes customer and internal issues.
 - Supports automated problem reports from other subsystems.
-- Allow users to input information to the ttms.
+- Allow users to input information to the trouble ticket management system.
 - Generates detailed reports on problem resolution times and trends.
-- Exporets data for further analysis.
+- Exports data for further analysis.

 # 3. Quickstart Installation